-Unlike other issues, such as a cut, bruise or common cold, things will not get better on their own following a dental emergency.
-That’s why it’s so important that you see us the moment a tooth is damaged, knocked-out, or in pain, whether it’s from a physical injury or from long-standing tooth decay.
-Dr. Lewis and her team have the expertise to get you out of discomfort and protect your oral health, so don’t wait; call now if you’re experiencing a dental emergency!
+Unlike other issues, such as a cut, bruise, or common cold, things will not get better on their own following a dental emergency.
+That’s why it’s so important that you see us the moment a tooth is damaged, knocked out, or in pain, whether it’s from a physical injury or from long-standing oral health issue.
+Dr. Lewis and her team have the expertise to get you out of discomfort and protect your oral health, so don’t wait; call now for emergency dentistry in Allen, TX!

 While the cost of your dental emergency will likely vary depending on the complexity of your case, it’s incredibly important that you don’t put it off.
 Whether you need basic antibiotics to treat an infection, a crown to cover a fractured tooth, or root canal therapy to remove decayed pulp and tissue, your costs won’t be determined until you see us for a closer exam.
 No matter what, Dr. Lewis is prepared to help build a treatment plan that’s within your budget and gets you out of discomfort as soon as possible.

 Once you arrive at our office, your emergency dentist in Allen must first examine your mouth.
 As we capture X-rays and assess the extent of the damage, our team will do their utmost to minimize any pain you’re feeling and make you feel as comfortable as possible.
 Then, we can formulate a treatment plan based on Dr. Lewis’ findings.